grammyjs/website/site/docs/plugins/menu.md

 ::: danger Changing a Menu During Message Handling
 You cannot create or change your menus during message handling.
 All menus must be fully created and registered before your bot starts.
+This means that you cannot do `new Menu('id')` in a handler of your bot.

 Adding new menus while your bot is running would cause a memory leak.
 Your bot would slow down more and more, and eventually crash.

+However, you can make use of the dynamic ranges described in this section.
+They allow you to arbitrarily change the structure of an existing menu instance, so they are equally powerful.
 :::

 You can let a part of a menu's buttons be generated on the fly (or all of them if you want).